yuchieh0621mumu/Outils_Traitement_Corpus_2024/data/README.md

 - Natural Language Processing (NLP) tasks requiring contextual analysis.
 - Educational purposes to understand how questions relate to specific contexts.

-### Licensing
-Please refer to the accompanying license file for information on usage rights and restrictions.

-### Acknowledgements
-If you use this dataset, please cite the source and contributors appropriately.

-## Repository Structure
-Here's an overview of the repository structure: